SUNSET OF FURMANKIND

 “Was the envelope big enough to hold a gun?”
 Marcelo asked.

-“No, I remember it was flat and he took it from her using only his fingers.
+“No, it was flat and he took it from her using only his fingers.
 She was crying when she left and Whelan didn't look any better.
-I was going to go talk to him, but then I got distracted by an argument with one of my housemates.
-I forgot all about it after that, until now.”
+I was going to go talk to him, but then I got distracted by a disagreement with one of my housemates.
+I forgot all about it after that, until just now.”

 Gerard stepped closer.
 “There must have been something in it that he didn't like,” he said.
 “He barricaded himself in his room a couple nights ago, refusing to eat or talk to any of us, even Dr. Lacross.
 He came out the next morning, a little down in the dumps, but he wouldn't say why.”